opengamer29/android-mainframer/README.md

 This article was extremely helpful to understand the concept https://medium.com/@balachandarkm/speed-up-android-builds-with-mainframer-docker-container-in-a-powerful-remote-machine-ce7b9e122a49

 But Image from this article haven't worked for me from the first try, and my purpose was to understand how exactly it works, that's why I build my own image.

-In fact, this repo is only my personal readme and shouldn't be used by anyone :D.